Welcome to Year 3. Our year group is split into 3 classes:

 We then studied the tutelas and insignias of Roman boats and decided to make our own from clay.

 Helping at Home

-Each week, you will be given spellings on a Monday, to be tested on a Friday.
-You will be working on either Year 2 or Year 3/4 common exception words, alongside the Year 3 National Curriculum words.
+Each week, your child will be given spellings on a Monday, to be tested on a Friday.
+Your child will be working on either Year 1/2 or Year 3/4 common exception words, alongside the Year 3 National Curriculum words.

 This term, you will be given multiplication tables to learn, to be tested each week.
 Below are some links to help you with your tables: